 July 15 at 12:00 PM

-Join us at the Erie Canal Museum on Thursday, July 15 at 12 PM EDT where Interim Curator Derrick Pratt will present on the Museum’s new temporary exhibit Erie Eats, looking at the broad and diverse history of food and drinks along the Erie Canal.
-This talk is free and open to the public.
+Interim Curator Derrick Pratt presented on the Museum’s new temporary exhibit Erie Eats, looking at the broad and diverse history of food and drinks along the Erie Canal.

 Dr. Stephen Shaw of SUNY ESF explored how farms and others currently use water from the canal as well as plans to expand irrigation to support the region’s agricultural economy and to provide some resiliency to the increased occurrence of drought.
 Click here to watch the recording.